 Praia do Forte's clean, shallow waters are a paradise for young families

-It's about time to enjoy another essential aspect of Brazilian culture—the beach.
-The best of Salvador's beaches are outside the city limits, so pack your swimsuits and head to Praia do Forte, about 31 miles (50 km) away.
+It's time to enjoy another essential aspect of Brazilian culture—the beach.
+The best of Salvador's beaches are outside the city limits, so pack your swimsuits and meet your driver for a day trip to Praia do Forte, about 31 miles (50 km) away.
 Relax on over 7.5 miles (12 km) of clean, sandy beaches and take the kids snorkeling in the natural pools formed by the coastal reefs.
 Snooze on the sand while the little ones build their sandcastles, or, if you're feeling more energetic, explore the local village and browse for souvenirs.

 Enjoy lunch at one of the many family-friendly restaurants before stopping by the TAMAR Project, a sea turtle rescue and conservation center.
-Young animal lovers will love getting up close to the large and small sea turtles, and you're also likely to see various fish, shark, and stingray species.
+Young animal lovers will love getting up close to the large and small sea turtles, and you're also likely to see various fish, sharks, and stingray species.
 If you're lucky, you and your family can even see hatchling sea turtles being released into the ocean.
-Afterward, take the trip back to Salvador City and your accommodation.
+Afterward, your driver will be waiting to take you back to Salvador in time for dinner.

-Day 7: Family Capoeira Class, Transfer to Jericoacoara
+Day 7: Family Capoeira Class, Fly to Fortaleza, Transfer to Jericoacoara

 This morning brings an exciting opportunity for you and your family to learn the basics of capoeira—an artistic form of Afro-Brazilian martial arts and dance.
 In a kid-friendly private class, a local will talk you through capoeira's history as a form of resistance and then take you through some basic moves.
-Once you've all had a bit of practice, watch as the kids get to join a regular class with other local young ones and try their new skills out.
+Once you've all had a bit of practice, watch as the kids get to join a regular class with other local youngsters and try out their new skills.
 Once the classes are over, return to your accommodation, grab a bite to eat, and get ready to head to your next destination, Jericoacoara

-Day 8: Dune Buggy Tour in Jericoacoara National Park
+Day 8: Dune Buggy Adventure in Jericoacoara National Park

 See Jeri's sights via an exciting dune buggy trip

-Day 9: West Coast Dune Buggy Tour, Adventure & Relaxation in Lago Grande
+Day 9: West Coast & Lago Grande Dune Buggy Tour

 If yesterday had the kids begging for another dune buggy ride, then today is your lucky day.
-Start with a relaxing ferry across the Guriú Delta (opt for the additional boat trip and have fun spotting seahorses with the kids), then drive via buggy through the undulating dunes to Mangue Seco Beach.
+Start with a relaxing ferry across the Guriú Delta (opt for the additional boat trip and have fun spotting seahorses with the kids), then drive via buggy through the undulating dunes to Praia de Mangu Seco.
 This secluded spot has calm waters, perfect for swimming with the younger ones.
 Afterward, let them play on the wooden swings under the trees while you relax in the neighboring hammocks.

 Next, it's back to the dune buggies for a drive to Lago Grande.
 This natural rainwater lagoon offers the perfect blend of relaxation and excitement—great if your kids are a little older and keen to try something new.
 Take it slow on the beach, or get a hit of adrenaline on the giant zipline.
 Go kayaking with the family, or try your hand at paddleboarding.
 There are plenty of restaurants to stave off the hunger pangs.
-When your hunger for good food and adventure has been satisfied, head to the ferry terminal and cruise back to Jeri for an evening of relaxation.
+When your taste for adventure has been satisfied, head to the ferry terminal and cruise back to Jeri.

 Day 10: Explore Jericoacoara, Transfer to Fortaleza, Depart